An experience of NHS nursing

 I have just had cervical spine fusion surgery at [a leading London NHS teaching hospital].
 I was here four years ago on the same ward, undergoing disc replacement surgery.

 I arrived on a Sunday evening with another woman whom I shall call Jan.
 She was a large, friendly woman.
 She arrived on crutches just after me with her husband and family.
 My bed wasn’t made when I arrived; the rubber mattress was covered by a ripped sheet but that was all.
 When I asked for the bed to be made the male nurse looked at me as if I was mad.
+I’m not asking for a cool gel mattress and some flowers and a 1000 count linens, just a simply made bed would do the trick.

 “What do you want?”, he asked me.
 I asked for a top sheet and a pillow: I got the top sheet.